emirgonul/public/python/data_scripts/password_vault/readme.md

-#program to generate and save login info
+program to generate and save login info to do:
-#to do: option to add password complexity
+-option to add password complexity